 TF: What does drawing mean for you / your work?

-RA: Drawing and drawing knowledge are a big part of the basis for what I do.
-There are tools in the process and part of the finished result.
-Although I'm not sure if what I'm doing is drawing, really.
-It took me many years to apply for membership in Tegnerforbundet , I had heard rumors that it was just to forget it if you did not draw with charcoal pins.
-But this was obviously not the case.
+RA: Drawing and drawing skills are a big part of the foundation of what I do.
+It's a tool in the process and part of the finished result.
+Even though I'm not entirely sure if what I'm doing is drawing, really.
+It took me many years to apply for membership of Tegnerforbundet, I'd heard rumors that if you didn't draw with charcoal, you could just forget it.
+But this was obviously not true.

 TF: Tell us a little about your work in Tegnerforbundet's sales department!